sleepymurph/dmv-publications/README.md

 data.

-The master's thesis is available as a finished PDF in the University of Tromsø's open research archive (TODO: LINK), so you don't have to clone and compile this source.
+The master's thesis is available as a finished PDF in the University of Tromsø's open research archive (TODO: LINK), so you do not have to clone and compile this source.

 Generated documents: